 Use coconut milk or another dairy alternative

-Make kefir with coconut milk or another non-dairy milk lower in carbohydrates.
+Make kefir with coconut milk, not to be confused with coconut water, or another non-dairy milk lower in carbohydrates.
 Using something other than cows milk is an easy way to slash carbs from your kefir.

 For example, this recipe from KetoDietApp uses coconut milk and has only ~4 grams of net carbs per 8 oz. serving.